BlockResearchGroup/compas_tna/docsource/examples/crossvault.rst

 * ``TNA_vertical``

-Using ``z max := 4.0``, compute the final equilibrium shape of the constrained funicular problem.
+Using ``zmax := 4.0``, compute the final equilibrium shape of the constrained funicular problem.

 .. figure:: /_images/TNA_vertical-constrained.png